Here is a reminder of small tax savings you may wish to consider over the coming year. Whilst the

 These contributions are fully deductible against company income, which can make them a very tax

-efficient method of extracting funds from the company.
+an efficient method of extracting funds from the company.

 Small trading receipts